Sunpill/Sunpill.github.io/index.md

 # About me

-I graduated from Hanyang University, Department of Mathematics and am pursuing master degree in applied mathemathics at same university.
-From July 2018, I'm member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
-My main research interests are in cryptography especially zero-knowledge proof.
-Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition and speaker recognition.
+I graduated from Hanyang University, Department of Mathematics and am pursuing master's degree in applied mathemathics at the same university.
+From July 2018, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
+My main research interest is in cryptography especially zero-knowledge proof.
+Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition or speaker recognition.

 ## Programming Skills

-Familiar with: **Python, PyTorch, Matlab.**
+Familiar with: **Python, PyTorch, MXNet, Matlab, LaTeX.**

 ## Languages